Contact via the Omaolo service

 - Most cancellations of and changes concerning booked appointments

-- The electronic medical history form (is filled out before coming to a dental health check-up)
+- The digital medical history form (is filled out before coming to a dental health check-up)

 Urgent dental care on weekdays